KitCatLoaf/SimpleYoutubeDownloader/README.md

 # SimpleYoutubeDownloader
-A very simple, lightweight, easy to use YouTube downloader that runs in your terminal.
+A very simple, lightweight, easy to use YouTube downloader that runs in your terminal and now works through GUI!

+# DETAILS (READ)

+When you download a video the program will make a new file called "Downloaded_Files" in the root directory of main.py Put the code in a folder for additional organization if wanted.

 # How to use:
 The program will create a new folder to store downloaded files, it will go in the program's root folder.
 1. Download Python (Check add to PATH box)
 2. Use "pip install pytubefix"
-3. Download downloader.py
+3. Download all code as .zip (Code > Download)
-4. (OPTIONAL) put into folder for organization
-5. CD into directory

-Run "python3 downloader.py" and follow instructions
+4. Run code and use through GUI as desired
+5. (OPTIONAL) run code in terminal for additional output
+6. (For step 5) Open terminal in directory of main.py and run Python3 main.py